Nozbe/Michael.team/README.md

 - layout - the default layout is being used or page layout for pages or post layout for posts, but then we can still customize it for tags and other views
 - cover - the image name of the cover image going behind the H1 (optional)
 - img - main image name of the site/post but NOT the one behind H1
+- social - the optional social sharing image of 1200*630 with an optional header built in - response to Twitter/X not including post titles properly
 - title - can be also done using the first H1 in the file
 - subtitle - for the blog posts where we really want to use it...
 - vid - YouTube ID of the video